mashrin6004-droid/sandbox/REFLECTION.md

 ## What are you doing well in the subject so far that you will keep doing?

-am practising coding regularly and making sure I complete the weekly practicals on time.
+I am practising coding regularly and making sure I complete the weekly practicals on time.
 This helps me reinforce the concepts.

 ## What do you need to stop or change in your work for this subject overall so far?